chanzuckerberg/redis-memo/README.md

 ```

 ## How does it work?
-RedisMemo is a version-addressable caching system: It separates the versions from the cache results.
+RedisMemo is a [version-addressable](https://github.com/chanzuckerberg/redis-memo/wiki/Version-Addressable) caching system: It separates the versions from the cache results.

-Two Redis Queries Per Call: In order to find a cached result, RedisMemo makes an additional round trip to Redis, retrieves the latest versions of its dependencies, then calculate a cache key that represents the latest version of the cached result.
+Two Redis Queries Per Call: In order to find a cached result, RedisMemo makes an additional round trip to Redis, retrieves the latest versions of its dependencies, then calculates a cache key that represents the latest version of the cached result.

 This design allows RedisMemo to: